Chris Judd

-Christopher Dylan Judd (born 8 September 1983) is a former professional Australian rules footballer and captain of both the West Coast Eagles and Carlton Football Club in the Australian Football League (AFL).
+Christopher Dylan Judd (born 8 September 1983) is a former professional Australian rules footballer and investment manager.
+He captained both the West Coast Eagles and Carlton Football Club in the Australian Football League (AFL) and is regarded as one of the greatest players of all time.

 Widely regarded as one of the best footballers in the modern game, Judd twice won the league's highest individual honour, the Brownlow Medal, and was a dual Leigh Matthews Trophy winner as the AFL Players Association most valuable player.
 He was also a premiership captain, having captained the West Coast Eagles to the 2006 AFL Premiership.
 Consistently recognised as one of the game's premier midfielders, Judd was selected in the All-Australian team six times, including as captain in 2008.
 At a representative level, he played for Australia in the 2002 International Rules Series and for Victoria in the AFL Hall of Fame Tribute Match in 2008.

 Judd is recognised as a great at two clubs: West Coast and Carlton.
 During his 134 games with West Coast, he captained the club for two seasons and won two Club Champion Awards.
 After returning to Melbourne to captain the Carlton Football Club, Judd won the John Nicholls Medal as the club's Best and Fairest three times, and became the fourth player in AFL history to win a Brownlow Medal at more than one club.
 In August 2021 Judd was elevated into the AFL Hall of Fame.

 Early life

 Judd was born in Melbourne to Andrew Judd and Lisa Engel.
-He was raised in Melbourne's south-eastern suburbs, where he played for the East Sandringham Junior Football Club before he attended Caulfield Grammar School.
+He was raised in Melbourne's bayside suburbs, where he played for the East Sandringham Junior Football Club before he attended Caulfield Grammar School.
 Judd was an all-round sportsman and junior track and field star and solid cricket player.
+He won the APS U17 1500m representing Caulfield Grammar and the Ferret Track Club.
 At Caulfield Grammar, he began to focus on Australian rules football and later captained the school's First team.
 Judd attained an ENTER score of 96.20 on his Victorian Certificate of Education.
-He attended St Leonard's College (Melbourne) throughout his primary school years.
+He attended St Leonard's College throughout his primary school years.

 Judd was a graduate of the 2000 AIS/AFL Academy and participated in the 2000 AFL Under 18 Championships, although due to his young age at 17, he was too young to be drafted by an AFL club.
 He played TAC Cup football with the Sandringham Dragons through to 2001.

 At the 2001 AFL Under 18 Championships, Judd was named captain of the Vic Metro team, despite chronic shoulder problems.
-Although he missed the 2001 AFL Draft Camp, his performances at the state championships made him an obvious standout to recruiters and he was tipped to be picked high in the 2001 AFL Draft.
+Although he missed the 2001 AFL Draft Camp, his performances at the state championships made him an obvious standout to recruiters and he was tipped to be picked high in the 2001 AFL draft.
 Judd was taken by West Coast with its priority draft pick (No. 3 overall) in what was later to be called the "super draft" due to the standout quality of the players to have developed from that draft year.